devamsaini/EDA-theory-DA/README.md

 This repository is created for the theory DA of exploratory data analysis course
-\n Name: Devam Saini
+Name: Devam Saini
-\n Regno: 21BCE0029
+Regno: 21BCE0029
-\n Slot: C2
+Slot: C2
-\n Dataset: Hitters
+Dataset: Hitters